Depression Counselling Service: Book an Appointment

-- Genetic Makeup and family history : You’re at a high risk of depression if someone in your family has depression.
+1. Genetics and family history : You’re at a high risk of depression if someone in your family has depression.
 It is known to be linked with many genes as well, however strong linkages haven’t been identified yet.

-- Drug use: A history of drug and alcohol abuse/misuse can also contribute to the risk.
+7. Drug use: A history of drug and/or alcohol abuse or misuse.

-Psychotherapy and depression counselling in Singapore can be an effective treatment for depression as it can help you understand fully the underlying causes and tackle them properly.
-It can help you learn new skills and techniques to handle your emotional and problems and develop new coping mechanisms that are much healthier.
+Psychotherapy and depression counselling can be an effective treatment for depression.
+It can help you discover and understand the issues that you are facing and tackle them properly.
+It can also be an opportunity for you to learn new skills and techniques that can help handle your emotions and problems better by developing new healthy coping mechanisms.

 Frequently Asked Questions about Depression